Sometimes, navigating the college financial aid world can seem like learning a whole new language. We’re here to help translate.

 Iraq or Afghanistan Service Grant

-The Iraq or Afghanistan Service Grant is awarded to a student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001.
+The Iraq or Afghanistan Service Grant is offered to a student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001.
 Identified students may receive increased federal financial aid if at the time of the parent or guardian’s death they were either less than 24 years old or were enrolled in college.

 Eligibility is based on the following: